| Quick Start Guide | |

 }

 This method checks if the maskFull property of the InputMask returns true; maskFull is a Boolean value that returns true if the user has entered the required number of characters by the mask and false if not.
-If it does not return true, then we add a CSS class named state-invalid to the control.
+If it does not return true, we add a CSS class named 'state-invalid' to the control.

 We'll add that CSS class to the <script> tag: